Watch the Podcast

 Slow down to find joy in missing out.

 Questions I Answer

-- What is accountability culture and why is it important in organizations?
+- What is mindful eating and why is it important?

 Actions to Take

 - In the episode Tanya gave a lot of tips on how to be more mindful.
 She shared an activity to help you start eating mindfully.

 - Grab 2 pieces of chocolate (just 2 bite-size squares), then follow the activity Tanya walks you through at the 33:51 mark in the podcast.

 - Watch my 5 minute How to Stop Wasting Time video where I dive into Parkinson’s Law.